Updated: Nov 28, 2022

 Would My Ex-Spouse Be Able To Damage Me With My Social Media Posts?

 Our lives are broadcast online in this day and age.
-Your social media could be used against you depending on what you've shared.
+Your social media could be used against you depending on your share.
 A judge could refuse to give you physical custody if you have made posts about drug use, heavy drinking, abuse, or other questionable conduct.

 "Visitation" refers to a parent who has physical custody of their child for less than half of the time.
 Visitation orders can differ depending on the children's best interests and other factors.
 Visitation can be ordered in the following ways: